x2dhf/x2dhf/README.md

 C. The program makes use of several BLAS (Basic Linear Algebra System) routines.
 If the library is not available blas.f contains their equivalents.
 When possible these routines should be replaced by their library equivalents (see INSTALL).

-The current version of the program can be downloaded from http://fizyka.umk.pl/~jkob/software/2dhf/.
-Its original version (from 1996) can be obtained from CPC Program Library, Queen's University of Belfast, N. Ireland.

 See INSTALL to configure, compile and run the program.
 The file doc/users-guide.pdf contains the description of the program's input data and examples of its usage.